Welcome to our guide to Plumpton Racecourse.

-The biggest race held at Plumpton Racecourse is the Sussex National Handicap Chase, run over three miles and five furlongs every January.
-It is reputed to be a good indicator for late performance in the season, with several horses going on to win bigger races later on.
-One such example is 2007 winner Dunbrody Millar, who then won the Topham Chase over the Grand National fences at Aintree.
+The biggest race held at Plumpton is the Sussex National Handicap Chase, run over three miles and five furlongs every January.
+It is reputed to be a good indicator for late performance in the season, with several horses and jockey & trainer combos going on to win bigger races later on.
+One such example is 2007 winner Dunbrody Millar, who then won the Topham Chase over the Grand National fences at Aintree later that season.

 Other notable races include the December Novice’s Chase, run over two miles and one furlong.

 Plumpton Racecourse Map